Evicted!: Production

 Ashley Dzerigian played all of the bass in the episode.
 According to series composer Casey James Basichis, she is "classically trained as a bassist and can do just about anything".
 Ryan Conner recorded guitar feedback that Basichis later autotuned into melodies.

-The episode marks the first appearance of Marceline, one of the main characters in Adventure Time.
+The episode marks the first appearance of Marceline the Vampire Queen, one of the main characters in Adventure Time.
 Although she did not appear in the series' pilot, the groundwork for her design and character were present in the series pitch book, penned by Pendleton Ward.
 Ward purposely set out to make Marceline's character complex, as he explained in an interview that "with the female characters it’s easy to either write them as clichés or write them as the extreme opposite of those clichés […] I just try to make them have faults and strengths just like Finn and Jake have."

 Marceline is voiced by Olivia Olson; she had originally auditioned for the role of Princess Bubblegum.
 After her initial audition, she was asked to read for the role of Marcelline, and was "definitely impressed by the character" after seeing design drawings.
 Olson is also the character's singing voice.
 The artistic design for Marceline was created by Ward, with small changes and additions added by Phil Rynda, former lead character designer and prop designer for Adventure Time.
 Olson later related in an interview that she was impressed by her character because, "she has really cool style […] I love what they come up with [in] every episode."
 The episode also features the vocal talents of actor Erik Estrada as King Worm; Estrada would reprise the role for the eponymous fourth season episode "King Worm".